The Project Details in Resume: How to Showcase Projects Like a Pro

 Managed end-to-end migration of legacy systems to AWS cloud for a global banking client.

-Coordinated with 4 global teams and ensured 99.9% uptime post-migration.
+Coordinated with 4 international teams and ensured 99.9% uptime post-migration.

-Reduced annual IT costs by $200K through optimized resource allocation.
+Reduced annual IT costs by $200K through optimised resource allocation using Agile sprints in Jira.

 Commercial Building Development | UrbanPro Builders | Jul 2021 – May 2022

-Oversaw $5M budget for a 20-floor commercial tower.
+Oversaw $5M budget for a 20-floor commercial tower from groundbreaking to handover.

-Completed project 3 weeks early by implementing Lean Construction methods.
+Completed project 3 weeks early by implementing Lean Construction methods and real-time tracking.

-Improved subcontractor efficiency by 22% through real-time tracking tools.
+Improved subcontractor efficiency by 22% through structured daily briefings and site dashboards.

 FAQs About Project Details in a Resume